COMMUNITY WELLNESS · MONCTON, NB

 05. In the news

-9-8-8 Suicide Crisis Helpline
+9-8-8 Suicide & Crisis Helpline

 A note on this page.
 Public awareness resource only — not medical advice.
-Overdose: call 911.
+Health Emergency: call 911.
 Mental health support: call 9-8-8.
 New Brunswick provincial death figures (72 in 2023, 78 in 2024) are from government surveillance reports and news coverage citing the provincial health department.
-The 309 overdose figure for June 1–11, 2026 is from Harvest House Atlantic as reported by CTV News.
+The 309 health emergency figure for June 1–11, 2026 is from Harvest House Atlantic as reported by CTV News.
 The 248 paramedic calls figure (May 29 – June 11) is from Ambulance NB as reported by CBC.
 City-level annual mortality data broken down specifically for Moncton was not available in search results; provincial figures are used for trend data.

 Sources & data notes